jsh/git-paleontology/talk/the-ur-git.md

 When did dinosaurs first take to the air to become birds?

-Just as early mammals lacked breasts,
-You've seen that Linus's first version of Git built into a handful of executables, yet it had no `git` command.
+Just as early mammals lacked breasts, you've seen that Linus's first version of Git built into a handful of executables, but had no `git` command.
 The current master branch builds `git` from a 700-plus-line sourcefile, `git.c` .
-You can't help but wonder when that appeared.
+When did `git.c` appear?
 Git gives us tools to find out.

 A simple one is `git log`, which shows the commit history of a source file,